mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 # Limitations of SFT

-However, SFT also has important limitations.
+SFT is a strong first step in post-training, but it also has important limitations.

-The first limitation is that SFT only learns from positive demonstrations.
-For each prompt $u_i$, the dataset usually contains one desired answer $y_i$.
+The first limitation is that SFT learns only from positive demonstrations.
+For each prompt $u_i$, the dataset usually contains a desired response $y_i$.
 The loss tells the model:

 $$
 \text{increase the probability of } y_i.
 $$

-But it does not explicitly compare $y_i$ with other possible answers.
+However, it does not explicitly compare $y_i$ with other possible responses.

-Suppose we have two responses to the same prompt:
+For example, suppose we have two answers to the same prompt:

 $$
 y^+ = \text{a clear, correct, helpful answer},